CleverTap/clevertap-geofence-ios/README.md

 CleverTap Geofence utilizes Core Location APIs to setup up Geofences Region monitoring.
  The CleverTap Geofence will **NOT** request Location permissions from the user.
 Location Permission has to requested by the app as deemed fit while onboarding the user to the app.

-Following are required -
-- CleverTap iOS SDK version 3.9.0 or above
-- Swift version 5.1 or above
-- iOS version 10.0 or above
-- CoreLocation iOS Framework
-- Ensure that `Location Updates` in `Background Modes` is enabled for your App Target.
+1. In Xcode, enable `Location Updates` in `Background Modes` for your App Target.
 You can enable this in Xcode by -
   - Click on your `AppTarget` in Xcode Project Navigator
   - Click on `Signing & Capabilities` tab
   - Click on `+ Capability` button